wazo-platform/wazo-doc/source/system/https_certificate.rst

    # See the certificate chain returned by nginx
    openssl s_client -connect localhost:443 </dev/null 2>/dev/null | sed -ne '/Certificate chain/,/---/p'

-Note that you can replace 443 with the ports of the Wazo daemons, e.g. 9497 for xivo-auth.
+Note that you can replace 443 with the ports of the Wazo daemons, e.g. 9497 for wazo-auth.
 See the full list in :ref:`network_ports`.